kaimi-io/yandex-music-download/README.md

         -u[=STR] --url[=STR]       download by URL
         -d[=STR] --dir[=STR]       download path (current direcotry will be used by default)
+        --skip-existing            skip downloading tracks that already exist on the specified path
         --proxy STR                HTTP-proxy (format: 1.2.3.4:8888)
         --exclude STR              skip tracks specified in file --include STR              download only tracks specified in file